Pls-Kill-Alex/Meow/README.md

 ◆I don't want to be boring, but I can't understand a lot of memes because I can't use tiktok.
 Sorry for that.

-I like to joke.
-I joke with you because I think you're a friend.
-But if my joke hurt to you, tell me!◆
+if my joke hurt to you, tell me!◆

 ♡All I'm doing is trying to make my friends happy, I'd rather we have a relationship going both ways, not that I'm just your clown, and I'd really slap you for it.♡

-Forgive me if I have no reason to be away from society for a while, I just don't want my emotions to hurt my friends

-I like to cling to my friends.
-I like hug and rub.
-If you're upset, I'll be a master of doughnuts.（Knead，rub, hug）

 Because i can't use discord and tele, if you want to contact me, you need to download the software that can contact me.
 Sorry for the trouble,so I thank my friends for this!!!